 It’s been a couple of years since I’ve done any graphic work in Photoshop.
 This week I worked five full-time days on this coin in preparation for Independence Day.
 The coin’s field incorporates the large device of the rattle snake, along with a motto, mint and date mark, making it rather cluttered, I think.
 However that is, it’s set in a rough and used appearance, not newly minted, a bit worn.
 Not silver or gold, but a copper piece, with a yellow-bronze patina.
-I imagined a pattern minted perhaps by a skilled colonial engraver, or a lone gunsmith with a heavy press or even a lone button maker who could make an accurate impression.
+I imagined a pattern minted perhaps by a skilled colonial engraver with a heavy press, or a lone gunsmith or even a button maker who could make an accurate impression.

 So here it is.
 It’s a symbol of the legend of a people who took the stand that “no one will provoke me with impunity”.
-According to that legend, America’s founders drafted documents meant to make the government afraid to tread upon individual rights.
+According to that legend, America’s founders drafted documents meant to make the government afraid to tread upon the rights that each individual possesses according to his very nature as a human being.
 Today, it’s the obverse.
 Individuals are afraid to tread anywhere, for fear of breaking some new law coming down on them from their government.
-The defiance the rattlesnake signified before and during the War of Independence is almost gone.
+The defiance and rebellion the rattlesnake signified before and during the War of Independence is almost gone.

 There’s a husband and wife detective agency, Randall & Craig, Confidential Investigation.
 They’ve been hired by the title character to find out what his profession is.